 - Timescale for the Alien Landholding Licence: The process is rather slow and costly, taking around 3-6 months and costing around 5% of the value of the property

-- Rental Yields: It is not widely advised to expect large yields from the rental of property on the islands.
-Most holidaymakers will only stay for a short while and there is not a great likelihood of long-term rentals.
+- Rental Yields: It is not widely advised to expect large yields from rental income on the islands.
+Most holidaymakers will only stay for a short while and not great demand for long-term rentals.
 The gross yield from rental is generally around 4% which is not considered high, considering the relatively high cost of property in the region

 Becoming A Citizen